tim-timpani/k8s-tail/README.md

 Below are some examples. use the --help option for more details

+#### KUBECONFIG
+k8s-tail will use the kubeconfig specified by the KUBECONFIG environement variable (or ~/.kube/config if not specified).
+To override the default kubeconfig, use the -k/--kubeconfig parameter

+#### Log Location
+By default, k8s-tail will save the logs.
+Use the LOG_DIRECTORY environement variable to specify the location.
+Override it by using the -l/--logdir parameter.
+Set the logdir to - (dash) to use a temp directory.
+This requires lnav to be installed to view the logs.
+When lnav exits, the logs will be deleted.
+See below for examples.

 #### Retain logs
 To retain all the logs from all containers in the database namespace into a subdirectory under ~/logs.
 The current